MPA in Health Policy & Management-MD

 - Health Financial Management specializers: 9 credits

 - Health Public Finance, Policy Analysis, and International Development specializers: 3 to 6 credits, including Capstone

 Applicants should first apply and gain admission to the NYU School of Medicine.
 Once admitted, students are encouraged to apply to NYU Wagner during their third year of study at the medical school.
 Upon admission to NYU Wagner, students enter the MPA-MD dual-degree program and begin courses at Wagner during their fourth year.

-Students enrolled in dual degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowship programs or merit scholarships.
+Students apply separately to each school and join the MPA-MD dual-degree program once they are admitted to both schools.
+Students enrolled in dual master's degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowship programs.